serhii-londar/open-source-mac-os-apps/README.md

 List of awesome open source applications for macOS.
 This list contains a lot of native and cross-platform apps.
 The main goal of this repository is to find open source and free apps and start contributing.

+You can see which language is using for app.
+Curently there are next languages:

+- ![CIcon] - C language.
+- ![CppIcon] - C++ language.
+- ![JavascriptIcon] - JavaScript language.
+- ![ObjectiveCIcon] - Objective-C language.
+- ![SwiftIcon] - Swift language.
+- ![CoffeescriptIcon] - CoffeeScript language.
+- ![TypescriptIcon] - TypeScript language.
+- ![PythonIcon] - Python language.
+- ![CSSIcon] - CSS language.
+- ![RubyIcon] - Ruby language.

 ### Audio